leonlinsx/minimal-mistakes/_posts/2020-07-15-startups-and-incumbents.md

 1. Also known as the #Me \[Tu\](https://www.echineselearning.com/blog/chinese-character-tu-rabbit-beginner "tu") movement.
 2. Ok so it was 1 - -1 and I got the sign wrong in my head, so wasn't quite that bad.
 No I'm not getting defensive about it.
 3. I've chosen the numbers here specifically to keep the example simple.
 I was looking for something where the hare would lose most of the time and only have a few intervals.
+4. It's probably not that terrible for employees at startups nowadays when the company fails, since there's a lot of roles out there, especially for software engineers.
+That said, it still sucks to get laid off, and there's a higher chance of that happening with a startup.
+5. For example, let's imagine some extreme scenario in which employees get 50% of the revenue or 50% of the cost savings they get for the business.
+We'll ignore measurement difficulties for now, but that's probably enough of a motivator at huge companies where small changes can save millions of dollars.
+The problem then comes from the fact that the employee has made money but the company hasn't.

 <div class="iframe-container-4x3">
   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>